JanSharp/phobos/notes.md

 -- TODO: better describe working dir weirdness/running Phobos

 -- TODO: add a short list of most useful things Phobos can be used for

+-- TODO: option to include single files in compilation

+-- TODO: option to copy files from source to output during compilation